langchain-ai/langgraph/docs/docs/concepts/memory.md

 Short-term memory refers to the ability to accurately remember previous turns within a single thread.
 A thread organizes multiple turns from a single conversation or session, similar to the way an email or slack thread groups messages in a single conversation.
 Reading from and writing updates to the memory is scoped to within a single thread.

 LangGraph agents access short-term memory using checkpointed state.
 Using chatbots as a common example, the state would contain conversation history as a list of chat messages.
-Every user request and every assistant response is appended as a message to the state.
-LangGraph saves the state updates in checkpoints scoped by the conversation's distinct [thread](persistence.md#threads) ID.
+Every user request and every assistant response are appended as messages to the state LangGraph saves the state updates in checkpoints scoped by the conversation's distinct [thread](persistence.md#threads) ID.
 For every subsequent user request, LangGraph can load the state from the appropriate checkpoint so your chatbot can see the entire conversation history.

 If a user uploads files, if the bot generates code artifacts, or if the agent performs other side-effects, all of these objects could be stored and checkpointed as a part of your graph's state.
 That way, your bot can access the entire shared context for each conversation while keeping the context for each conversation separate from others.

 Since conversation history is the most common form of representing short-term memory, in the next section, we will cover techniques for managing conversation history when interactions become **long**.
+If you want to stick to the high-level concepts, continue on to the [long-term memory](#long-term-memory) section.

 Long conversations pose a challenge to today's LLMs.
 The full history may (a) not even fit inside an LLM's context window, resulting in an irrecoverable error.
 Even _if_ your LLM technically supports the full context length, most LLMs (b) still perform poorly over long contexts.
 They get "distracted" by stale or off-topic content, all while suffering from slower response times and higher costs.

-Managing short-term memory is really an exercise of balancing [precision & recall](https://en.wikipedia.org/wiki/Precision_and_recall#:~:text=Precision%20can%20be%20seen%20as,irrelevant%20ones%20are%20also%20returned) with your application's other performance requirements (latency & cost).
+Managing short-term memory is an exercise of balancing [precision & recall](https://en.wikipedia.org/wiki/Precision_and_recall#:~:text=Precision%20can%20be%20seen%20as,irrelevant%20ones%20are%20also%20returned) with your application's other performance requirements (latency & cost).
 As always, it's important to think critically about how you represent information for your LLM and to look at your data.
 We cover a few common techniques for managing message lists below and hope to provide sufficient context for you to pick the best tradeoffs for your application:

 - [Editing message lists](#editing-message-lists): How to think about trimming and filtering a list of messages before passing to language model.
 - [Managing messages within LangGraph](#managing-messages-within-langgraph): Some concepts that are helpful to know for managing messages within LangGraph.